Fdawgs/yh-myydh-crud-api/README.md

 2. Run `npm run db:migrate` to create supporting database, schemas, and tables
 3. Run `npm start`

 The service should be up and running on the port set in the config.
-You should see the following output in stdout or the log file specified using the `LOG_ROTATION_FILENAME` environment variable:
+You should see output similar to the following in stdout or in the log file specified using the `LOG_ROTATION_FILENAME` environment variable:

 ```json
 {